Shiatsu Cave: About the practitioner:

 Light therapy on acupuncture points is used today.
 The acupuncture points are entryways to neural pathways.
 Two French doctors demonstrated the pathways in the 1980s by injecting radioactive solution into points.
 Getting the point right meant lighting up the deeper network involved.
 Missing the point and the radioactive solution just pooled around the surface area.

 When I was about 15 my maternal grandmother had been given a diagnosis of cancer with 6 months to live and there was nothing that could be done but put her affairs in order.
 Not too long after this diagnosis she ran into Dr Spurzem downtown Anoka.
-Doctor Spurzem, retired by then could spot a problem a mile away, and naturally asked his old patient what was wrong.
-Long story short, Dr Spurzem wrote down a number of a doctor in Minneapolis and to call him right away.
+Doctor Spurzem, retired by then could spot a problem a mile away, and naturally asked his old patient what was wrong, then wrote down a phone number of a doctor in Minneapolis to call right away.
 A few days later, my grandmother had a radical mastectomy, followed by chemo therapy and radiation, and went into remission.
-Her cancer did come back about 20 years later taking the course of liver to spine, back for more rounds of chemo and radiation, then remission again, but all in all lived a good life for about 35 years since the first surgery.
+Her cancer did come back about 20 years later taking the course of liver to spine, more rounds of chemo and radiation.
+While visiting with me in Florida that winter during these treatments we were watching the Phil Donohue program one morning talking about how the liberal use of prednisone for women was causing cancer taking the progression of breast to liver to spine, who knew!
+Then remission again, but all in all lived a good life for about 35 years since the first surgery.

 I'm still looking at and comparing alternatives to cancer related surgery, chemo and radiation treatments.
 The other day ran across a youtube video of an oncology nurse who after many years working in oncology was fed up with what she had seen over the years in oncology, and switched over to the holistic side of cancer treatment and recovery.
 I like her story really well!
 Her website is www.mywellnesstutor.com .
 Her youtube video interview is also on this website where she talks about tracking markers.